-Known as overactive let down, this occurs when a very forceful let down releases a lot of milk at once.
+Known as an overactive letdown, this occurs when a very forceful letdown releases a lot of milk at once.
 For some babies, this can actually make those first moments of nursing really difficult to handle.
 Think of it as drinking from a fire hose!

 Babies of moms who have overactive let down may sputter or gag at the breast as they try to handle all the milk coming their way.
 They may pull off frequently as they try to self-regulate the flow of milk.
 This can lead to swallowing a lot of air during feeding, which in turn may cause excess gas.
 It can also cause pain for mom as the baby is constantly pulling off and trying to re-latch.

 Overactive let down can also lead to a sensation of pain for mom.
 Some women describe it as a sharp or shooting pain that usually doesn’t involve the nipple.
-Any mom who is having breast pain should be examined to make sure mastitis or plugged ducts are not the culprit, but sometimes it may just be related to a really forceful let down.
+Any mom who is having breast pain should be examined to make sure mastitis or plugged ducts are not the culprits, but sometimes it may just be related to a really forceful letdown.

-Nursing baby in a position that is more “uphill” can help slow the flow of milk somewhat and let baby have more control.
-Positions such as the football hold, cradle hold with baby propped up more on pillows, and laid-back nursing positions can be good ones to try.
+A nursing baby in a position that is more “uphill” can help slow the flow of milk somewhat and let the baby have more control.
+Positions such as the football hold, cradle hold with the baby propped up more on pillows, and laid-back nursing positions can be good ones to try.